feathersjs/docs/hooks/usage.md

 });
 ```

-If you want to change the hook object just chain the returned promise using `.then`:
+If you  t to change the hook object just chain the returned promise using `.then`:

 ```js
 todoService.before({